Jean-Baptiste-Lasselle/omega/README.md

 ## Special thanks

-* To @larsdecher , for letting me know about https://github.com/bures/mjml4-in-browser (and the first git star :) ) :
+* To [@larsdecher](https://github.com/larsdecker) , for letting me know about https://github.com/bures/mjml4-in-browser :
   * Indeed as I explain below, I have worked on projects, in which managing email campaigns, is a feature.
 And it happens to be the case in many of the projects I work on, starting with every time I commit to setup a devops infrastruture and team.
   * So I'am still interested in find out about new tools that process `MJML`.
   * What I wanna poin out here, is that htere might be a new approach to emails campaigns, considering those as involving content management.
 S we're speaking about a CMS to manage emails templates, right?
 And what is up today in the CMS world ?
 Headless CMS.
 Static sites generators turn into Static emails generators.
 And frol there we can hink of multi channel Headless CMS, that is, a Headless CMS able to manage multiple media, not only web site, but emails, facebook posts, tweets, @media.com articles, etc;...
 ALl relying on a set of static media generators, one generator for each media